Balinese cuisine

 Balinese cuisine is a cuisine tradition of Balinese people from the volcanic island of Bali.
 Using a variety of spices, blended with the fresh vegetables, meat and fish.
 Part of Indonesian cuisine, it demonstrates indigenous traditions, as well as influences from other Indonesian regional cuisine, Chinese and Indian.
 The island's inhabitants are predominantly Hindu and culinary traditions are somewhat distinct with the rest of Indonesia, with festivals and religious celebrations including many special foods prepared as the offerings for the deities, as well as other dishes consumed communally during the celebrations.

 Rice, the primary grain is almost always consumed as a staple accompanied with vegetables, meat and seafood.
 Pork, chicken, fruit, vegetables and seafood are widely utilized, however as in most Hindu communities, beef is never or rarely consumed.

 Bali is a popular tourist destination, and the area has many cooking schools with daily courses of Balinese cuisine.
 Night markets, warungs (food stands), and fruit vendors sell local delicacies.
 Festivals include ornately prepared foods as part of the celebrations.
 As a popular tourist area, many westernized foods are also available as well.

 History

 Ingredients

 Steamed rice is commonly consumed in every meal.
 Pork, chicken, seafood and vegetables are widely consumed.
 As Hindus however, Balinese never or rarely consume beef.
 This restriction is especially observed by those who belong to Brahmin and Kshatriya castes.
 Nevertheless, lesser Gusti (nobles) and common Balinese people might consume beef, albeit rarely.

 Spices include Kaempferia galanga (galangal), shallots, garlic, turmeric, ginger and Kaffir lime are used in Balinese cuisine.
 Balinese 8-spice is made with white pepper, black pepper, coriander, cumin, clove, nutmeg, sesame seed, and candlenut.
 Palm sugar, fish paste, and basa gede (a spice paste) are used.

-Fruits include rambutan, mangoes, mangosteen, bananas, jackfruit, passion fruit, nangka (jackfruit), pineapple, salak (snake fruit), duku, kelengkeng (longan), wani (white mango or Mangifera caesia), papaya, melon, oranges, custard-apple, coconut and durian.
+Fruits include rambutan, mangoes, mangosteen, bananas, markisa (passion fruit), nangka (jackfruit), pineapple, salak (snake fruit), duku, kelengkeng (longan), wani (white mango or Mangifera caesia), papaya, melon, oranges, custard-apple, coconut and durian.